Kngwei/Deep-learning-on-CT-scan-for-accurate-COVID-19-diagnosis/README.md

 # DEEP LEARNING ON CT SCANS FOR ACCURATE COVID-19 DIAGNOSIS
-The CT dataset can be assess through https://www.kaggle.com/maedemaftouni/large-covid19-ct-slice-dataset where various deep learning models were developed such as the Optimized scratch model, Tuned custom VGG16 model and Tuned custom VGG19 model.
-In addition, the Tuned custom VGG16 model was identified as the best model with a classification accuracy and sensitivity of 94.20% and 90.74% respectively while also possessing an AUROC of 0.985.

 COVID-19 is an infectious disease that is caused by a virus named SARS-CoV-2 which was first detected in late 2019.
 Apart from claiming almost 5 million lives since its emergence, it has also caused severe economic and social impacts all around the world.
 Existing diagnostic tools have limited success and often results in high false-negative rates which further accelerates the spread of this disease.